 Ruby Valley 3 Kunda Camping trek is one of the best trekking in focal Nepal on the concealed valley trail.
-This trekking has Sing La pass (4050m), Pangsang pass (3850m), and Mangni Pass.
+This trekking has Sing La Pass (4,050m/13,287ft), Pangsang Pass (3,850m/12,631ft), and Mangni Pass.
 The astonishing perspective can be seen from this trekking.
 The trek is likewise famous for ruby and religious Kalo Seto Dhah (Black and White Lake).
-This trekking is likewise also known as Ganesh Himal ruby valley trek.
-This trek offers the legitimate experience of untainted Tamang and Gurung towns, and amazing views of Ganesh Himal, and different heaps of Annapurna, Langtang, and Manaslu area.
+Also, people often name this trek the Ganesh Himal Ruby Valley Trek.
+This trek offers the legitimate experience of untainted Tamang and Gurung towns, amazing views of Ganesh Himal, and different heaps of Annapurna, Langtang, and Manaslu areas.

 Day 1 : Arrival in Kathmandu::